-At CTA, we design workplaces that incorporate biophilic concepts in both indoor and outdoor spaces.
+At Cushing Terrell, we design workplaces that incorporate biophilic concepts in both indoor and outdoor spaces.
 Nearby landscapes inspire the types of plants chosen and are then carried through from the outside spaces to the building interiors.
-For example, at the CTA office in Billings, Montana, indoor plantings and containers were engineered into the staircase to create a “green wall.”
+For example, at the Cushing Terrell office in Billings, Montana, indoor plantings and containers were engineered into the staircase to create a “green wall.”
 This adds a comforting element, softens the adjacent conference room, and provides relief from daily foot traffic.
 Employees working in these unique spaces know first-hand how nature can be adapted to enhance their work environments.

-The CTA office in Billings, Montana, features indoor plantings and containers engineered into the staircase to create a “green wall.”
+The Cushing Terrell office in Billings, Montana, features indoor plantings and containers engineered into the staircase to create a “green wall.”

 Miniature gardens nestled in walls, plant life throughout the space, wood accents, and biomimicry were all used in the design of Google’s Austin office.

 In landscape architecture, we’re seeing design advancements through technology, which further our ability to imagine and create new ways to experience nature.
 An example is our recent collaboration with Kampgrounds of America for their Campground of the Future project.
 We were hired to design and illustrate what the future of camping could look like, and the end result was five different campground landscapes presented in virtual reality.